Lynn, MA Personal Injury Lawyers

 Proving Fault in a Lynn Personal Injury Case

 You can usually sue for intentional injuries or accidents.
 In a lawsuit for an intentional injury, you will usually sue for a tort like battery (typically alongside assault).
-In these cases, you have to prove that the defendant intentionally injured you.
+In these cases, you must prove that the defendant intentionally injured you.
 In accident cases, intent is not usually in question, and the case deals more with whether the defendant was “negligent.”

 1. The defendant owed you a legal duty.